spotinst/help/src/docs/elastigroup/tools-integrations/nomad/configure-nomad-autoscaler.md

 ## Configure the Nomad Integration

-In the Spot Console, set the fields in the Integration portion under the `Compute` tab of the Elastigroup creation wizard:
+In the Spot console, set the fields in the Integration portion under the `Compute` tab of the Elastigroup creation wizard:

 <img src="/elastigroup/_media/configure-nomad-autoscaler-01.png" />

 Provide the Nomad server address (IP) and port and test the connection to the server with a valid Nomad API call.

-When Nomad AutoScaler is enabled, weighted scaling is disabled.
+When Nomad Autoscaler is enabled, weighted scaling is disabled.

 You can add the following arguments to the Elastigroup configuration with an API call to update the Elastigroup Update API while using the following body (make sure to adjust the IP and Host):